Leonid Kuchma: Foreign policy

 Kuchma was elected for his first term in 1994 on promises of improving relations with Russia.
 In his inaugural address, he said:

 Historically, Ukraine is part of the Euro-Asian cultural and economics space.
 Ukraine's vitally important national interests are now concentrated on this territory of the former Soviet Union. ...
 We are also linked with... the former republics of the Soviet Union by traditional scientific, cultural and family ties...
 I am convinced that Ukraine can assume the role of one of the leaders of Euro-Asian economic integration.

 Kuchma signed a Treaty of Friendship, Cooperation, and Partnership with Russia, and endorsed a round of talks with the CIS.
 Additionally, he referred to Russian as "an official language".
 Despite this, Kuchma's foreign policy wasn't characterized with any kind of reorientation toward Moscow, and under his presidency Ukraine's involvement into the CIS continued in the same limited manner, as under his predecessor.
-In 1994 Ukraine joined the Partnership for Peace program.
-In 1996 Kuchma signed a special partnership agreement with NATO and raised the possibility of Ukraine's membership of the alliance.
-In 1995 Ukraine also became a member of the Council of Europe.
+In 1994, Ukraine joined the Partnership for Peace program.
+The next year Ukraine also became a member of the Council of Europe.
+In 1996, Kuchma signed a special partnership agreement with NATO and raised the possibility of Ukraine's membership of the alliance.